mykelalvis/FT/Traveller/WORKING/FreelanceTraveller/ActiveMeasures/Medevac2.md

 6 - or oxygen prong.
 A lightweight tube which at one end, after hooking around the patient's ears, splits into two prongs inserted into the nostrils to deliver air/oxygen.
 The other end may be connected to a portable oxygen generator or a hospital wall connection.
 Invented on Terra around early TL6.

 7 - A tube which runs up the nose, down the throat and into the stomach to drain stomach fluid to a bedside bag and which may be supported at intervals by aspiration (a large syringe sucking out the stomach contents if it's not draining itself – a vile green bile).
 Insertion is Routine, but exceedingly unpleasant for the patient who must attempt to swallow the tube.
-In situ, it is also unpleasant, may cause a (near constant) gag reflex and makes swallowing medication difficult.
+In situ, it is also unpleasant, may causea (near constant) gag reflex and makes swallowing medication difficult.

 8 - Eventually this settles down to a small bag attached to the body which needs emptying 4-6 times a day and changing once a day.
 However, in the initial stages following surgery, it may be in overdrive and need a larger bedside drainage bag.